anhcu/README-generator/README.md

   Node index.js

   # Learn
-  Just like saying “time is money” what I learned is that time is a valuable resource, therefore it is better to do things as quickly as possible.
+  “Time is money”, Time is a valuable resource, therefore it is better to create and develop in a timely manner.

   # Contact
-  How to condense one of my work and force more of my energy on other parts of coding.
+  If you have any question, suggestion, or any future collaborations.
+Please email me anhcu714@gmail.com.

   # License
-  n/a
+  N/A

   # Contributor
-  n/a;
+  N/A;